martiantux/firmware-core/README.md

 ```
 ## License and Credits

-This project, developed by Bradley James Hammond / Distracted Labs, is licensed under the GNU General Public License v3.0.
+This project, developed by Bradley James Hammond / Martian Tux, is licensed under the GNU General Public License v3.0.
 Full license text is available in the [LICENSE](LICENSE) file.

 Contributions, feedback, and adaptations are welcome in accordance with the terms of this license.
-Please credit "Bradley James Hammond, Distracted Labs" and provide a link back to the original source when using this project or its components.
+Please credit and provide a link back to the original source when using this project or its components.

 For inquiries or further information, contact hello@bradleyjh.com or hello@distractedlabs.cc.